mekty2012/Deep-Learning-Theory/Others.md

 <https://arxiv.org/abs/2106.08365>

 Propose an error function for piecewise linear NNs taking a local region of input space and smooth empirical training error, that is an average of empirical training erros from other regions weighted by network represenation distance.
-A bound on the expected smooth error for each region scales inversely with training sample desnsity in representation space.
+A bound on the expected smooth error for each region scales inversely with training sample density in representation space.

 ### On transversality of bent hyperplane arrangements and the topological expressiveness of ReLU neural networks